PsyAgent: Constructing Human-like Agents Based on Psychological Modeling and Contextual Interaction: Introduction

-We evaluate PsyAgent on multi-turn role-play and decision-making tasks across all eight arenas, combining automatic metrics and human judgments.
-Beyond trait-wise errors, we report percentile-space profile accuracy, within-profile rank consistency, and trait identifiability from generated text~\citep{PER-WangY-2025-LLMEmulatePersonality}.
-In our evaluation, small models exhibit consistent, identifiable persona-aligned behavior and outperform larger general-purpose LLMs and untuned baselines on persona consistency, contextual appropriateness, style matching, trait identifiability, and long-horizon stability, with no observed safety regressions—consistent with findings that targeted supervision and compact adapters can unlock strong behaviors~\citep{CMP-Hsieh-2023-DistillStepByStep,CMP-ZhangP-2024-TinyLlama,FM-Dubey-2024-Llama3Herd} and complement advances such as RLHF/RLAIF/Constitutional AI~\citep{ALI-Ouyang-2022-InstructGPT,ALI-Lee-2023-RLAIF,ALI-Bai-2022-ConstitutionalAI}.
+\paragraph{Evaluation stance.} We evaluate PsyAgent on multi-turn role-play and decision-making tasks across all eight arenas using a controlled \emph{psychometric-style readout} in percentile space.
+Because any single automatic protocol is an imperfect proxy for personality, we triangulate with external benchmarks and a small blinded human study (Appendix~\ref{app:human}).
+Across these evaluations, compact models equipped with PsyAgent show improved trait-faithfulness and long-horizon stability under matched decoding and scoring controls, while we do not observe degradations on benchmark toxicity-control rubrics under the same controlled setting.
 Ablations indicate complementary roles: \textbf{IS} chiefly strengthens trait fidelity and stylistic stability, while \textbf{MSC} drives norm awareness and decision fit; both are necessary for robust cross-scenario performance.

-\textbf{Contributions.} (1) A psychologically principled framework that operationalizes the interface between Big Five trait priors and structured social context; (2) two reusable resources—IS and MSC—with schemas, examples, and authoring guidance; (3) an IS$\times$MSC dataset and PEFT+DPO protocol enabling small models to match or exceed several larger untuned LLMs on persona/context metrics without safety degradation; and (4) an evaluation suite (percentile metrics, rank consistency, identifiability, ablations) isolating the roles of IS and MSC.
+\textbf{Contributions.} (1) A psychologically principled framework that operationalizes the interface between Big Five trait priors and structured social context; (2) two reusable resources—IS and MSC—with schemas, examples, and authoring guidance; (3) an IS$\times$MSC dataset and PEFT+DPO protocol that improve trait-faithfulness under a controlled evaluation surface and enable compact backbones to be competitive with larger general-purpose instruction-tuned baselines on persona/context metrics; and (4) an evaluation suite (percentile-space metrics, rank consistency, identifiability, ablations, and human validation) designed to isolate the roles of IS and MSC and to support reproducibility.